1 Policy Statement

 - Access to XXX resources shall be controlled and shall be based on an approved System Access Request Form for each of the systems.

-- Individuals shall be granted access only to those information systems necessary for the performance of their official duties; users must receive supervisor’s and the IT Manager’s approval prior to being granted access to XXX’s information resources.
+- Individuals shall be granted access only to those information systems necessary for the performance of their official duties; users must receive the supervisor’s and the IT Manager’s approval prior to being granted access to XXX’s information resources.
 This requirement includes contracted employees and all other non-XXX personnel who have been granted access.

 - Passwords shall be used on all XXX automated information systems to uniquely identify individual users.